 There is a reason that humans, dogs, and other animals are wired to be keenly aware of the spaces between them and other individuals.
 It’s because it can be a matter of survival.
 Parts of the neurological responses involved in personal space awareness have been identified, and it’s not surprising that the amygdala is involved.

-LeDoux also points out that humans can be shown pictures of threats in such a way that fear is not triggered, but the amygdala is still activated, and bodily responses occur as a result.
+LeDoux also points out that humans can be shown pictures of threats in such a way that fear is not triggered, but the amygdala is still activated, and bodily responses result.

 It turns out that one of the threats the amygdala is tuned to is the approach of someone or something into our personal space.
 The amygdala involvement has been determined with a human study, followed by animal research.
 A woman with complete bilateral damage to her amygdala was found to have no sense of personal space.
 She reported to examiners that she felt perfectly comfortable at nose-to-nose proximity to one of the researchers with full eye contact.
 She understood the concept of personal space cognitively and sought to act within societal norms, but had no “sense” of it (Kennedy, Gläscher, Tyszka, & Adolphs, 2009).